Srushti0061/ReactJs-Interview-Question/README.md

 - The class component uses ES6 class syntax, and it extends React components with a render method that returns React elements.

 - Functional components with hooks are purely JavaScript functions that also return React elements.
 Before the introduction of hooks, functional components were stateless.
+-Now-a-days developers prefer to use functional components than using class components.

 </details>